 Blossom Rock Trail is a 1.2 mile lightly trafficked loop trail located near Edgar Springs, Missouri that features a river and is rated as moderate.
-The trail is primarily used for hiking, camping, fishing, and fly fishing and is best used from March until October.
+The trail is primarily used for hiking, rock climbing, and camping and is best used from March until October.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash